 You may not have many more chances to see the Coyotes in their current form, at their current home.
 With the Islanders now ensconced in Brooklyn, and the Atlanta Thrashers having become the new Winnipeg Jets, the 'Yotes are now the NHL most likely to move.
 How likely?
-They've been in danger of it since at least 2009, and their arena lease got legally terminated last year.
-A new agreement keeps them in place at least through next season, but they could well be playing elsewhere when the 2017-18 season begins.
+They've been in danger of it since at least 2009, and their current arena lease runs only through 2018-19.

 Before You Go.
 AZcentral.com, the website for Phoenix's largest newspaper, the Arizona Republic, is predicting mid-60s for Saturday afternoon, and mid-40s for the evening.
 So the legendary Arizona "dry heat" won't be an issue.
 Still, once you get on the plane, you'll want to ditch your winter coat.